-A therapy dog works to make people happy, but before you can begin taking your pet to see people who might use a smile, you need to put in a lot of work and get certified by a therapy dog program.
+A therapy dog works to make people happy, but before you can begin taking your pet to see people who might use a smile, you need to do a lot of work and get certified by a therapy dog program.
 Therapy dogs brighten people’s days and offer consolation to people in their communities.
-So, let’s learn more about what is therapy dog training.
+So, let’s learn more about therapy dog training.

 Here’s a breakdown of therapy dog training, the key benefits, and what to keep in mind: